This article describes the process to protect a target machine with Datto's agentless backup solution.

 3. Check the boxes next to each target system that you want to back up.
 You can select multiple systems.
 If your VM is not listed, click the Add Hypervisor Wizard link to create a new hypervisor connection.

 4. The rest of the pairing process is the same as for agent-based systems.
-See the Agent Installation Wizard article for more information.
+See the Protecting a System: Set Local Backup and Retention article for more information.